South Carolina HVAC License: How to Become an HVAC Contractor in South Carolina

 It also increases your earning potential.

-What Is the Median Salary for an HVAC Technician in South Carolina?
+What Is the Mean Salary for an HVAC Technician in South Carolina?

-HVAC Mechanic: The average salary for an HVAC Mechanic is $22.55 per hour in South Carolina and $8,750 overtime per year.
+HVAC Mechanic: The average salary for an HVAC Mechanic is $23.18 per hour in South Carolina.

-HVAC Supervisor: The average base salary for an HVAC Supervisor is $68,214 per year in South Carolina and $11,250 overtime per year.
+HVAC Supervisor: The average base salary for an HVAC Supervisor is $73,100 per year in South Carolina.

 Salary can vary widely depending on the city where you work and other factors like education, certifications, additional skills, and the number of years you have spent in your profession.